-The low pass filter allows only the high frequency signals to pass through it.
-The low frequency signal
+The low pass filter allows only high-frequency signals to pass through it.
+The low-frequency signal

 Thus, at the receiving station, we can record the modulating signal,

-- The transmitter, transmission channel, and receiver are three basic units of a communication system.
+- The transmitter, transmission channel, and receiver are the three basic units of a communication system.

 - Low frequencies cannot be transmitted to long distances.
 Therefore, they are superimposed on a high-frequency carrier signal by a process known as modulation.